ftzi/ai-tao/templates/main.md

 - Always stringify objects: `console.log('DEBUG:', JSON.stringify(data, null, 2))`
 - **Always clean up debug code** - Remove all console logs and debugging code once the root cause is found

+**UI Design Philosophy:**

+The UI should be **polished**, **modern**, and **professional**:

+- **MUST be mobile-friendly** - Every web page MUST be fully responsive and work perfectly on mobile devices.
+This is non-negotiable.
+- Clean, minimal interface with purposeful whitespace
+- Subtle glassmorphism and depth effects
+- Smooth micro-interactions and transitions
+- Professional color palette with excellent contrast
+- Polished details that delight users

 **React Conventions:**

 - **ALWAYS follow the Rules of Hooks**: